-What Is The Difference Between A Sidereal Day and A Solar Day?
+Why Is There A Difference Between A Sidereal Day And A Solar Day?

 All About Reference

 When you ask most people how long a day is, the common answer is 24 hours.
 That's the amount of time that we say it takes for the sun to get back to the same position it is in the sky at any point.
 But we have to be careful, because this length of time is relative to the position of the sun, which is constantly in motion just as we are.
 But what if we used something besides the sun as our reference point?
 And even though we can, why would we need to do that in the first place?

 The Sun and The Stars

 We first need to better understand the planetary motions that occur and how they relate to our viewpoint from Earth before we go any further.
 Our planet orbits the sun in an elliptical orbit and as a planet goes through its orbit it also spins like a top.
 When we complete a full orbit around the sun and return to the same place on that path, we consider that a full year completed.
 This is in reference to our position relative to the sun.
 But as the Earth orbits around the sun it is also spinning on its axis.
 Both motions occur at the same time, so as we spin we are also progressing forward in our orbit.
 Because of this, our definition of a day depends on what we reference.
 If we use the sun as our standard, then it technically does not return to its exact place in the sky in the time that it takes the Earth to complete one rotation.
 In fact it take an extra few minutes for it to be in that same place.
 We have defined the 24 hours that it take for the Earth to return to this spot as a solar day.